 Applications must be submitted through the online Casual Tutor Recruitment System by Tuesday 2 January 2018.

 When are interviews held?

-Interviews are held on campus in late May and applicants are required to attend in person.
+Interviews are held on campus in January and applicants are required to attend in person.
 Shortlisted applicants will be advised of details by email at least one week prior to the interview date.